olefjaerestad/store/README.md

 ### Create a state store
 The Store class takes two parameters:
 - The initial state: An object containing state that can be subscribed to.
-Doesn't have to contain all properties up front (but probably should, for readability).
+Must contain all properties up front (values can be undefined).
 - The actions: An object containing functions that can perform CRUD operations on the state.
 You decide for yourself whether you want to use this or modify the state directly.
 Can contain both sync and async functions, but to be able to access `this` within, they must not be arrow functions.

 ```javascript